-During 2007 the following activities or projects will be undertaken in collaboration with other FtMF and external programs:
+The following activities or projects will be undertaken in collaboration with other FRI and external programs:

-- Database management: The FtMF Data, Information and Knowledge Management Program is responsible for management and safe storage of the Association's data.
-The GIS Coordinator has prepared a business case for purchasing an MS SQL Server and transferring FGYA data from MS Access to SQL during 2007. - Website management: The FGYA, as a FtMF program, has a dedicated section of the FtMF website, and depends on the FtMF Communications and Extension Program for management of the website. - Inter-agency dialogues on post-harvest stand development: the FGYA will actively participate in this initiative led by FtMF Communications and Extension Program - Climate change: The FGYA provided input to design of the FtMF Climate Change subprogram and project and has expressed particular interest in the following areas: - Relationship of regeneration success to variation in local climate, and application of results to predicting impact of future climate change (see Section 5.2); - Separation of climatic and other factors that have led to local and hemispherical changes in tree and stand growth rates (see Section 5.4); - Improved linkage of MPB risks to local climatic trends. - Historic research trials: this project will continue to be conducted cooperatively subject to renewal of an inter-agency agreement with the Canadian Forest Service and Alberta Sustainable Resource Development. - Enhanced management of lodgepole pine: the University of Alberta has participated in the design, and will participate on the analysis, of this project under a research collaboration agreement with the FGYA.
+- Database management: The FRI Data, Information and Knowledge Management Program is responsible for safe storage of the Association's data. - Website management: The FGYA, as a FRI program, has a dedicated section of the FRI website, and relies on the FRI Communications and Extension Program for management of the website. - Inter-agency dialogues on post-harvest stand development: the FGYA Steering Committee Chairman represents the Association on this initiative. - Climate change: The FGYA maintains an interest in the proposed FRI Climate Change sub-program and has expressed particular interest in the following areas: - Relationship of regeneration success to variation in local climate, and application of results to predicting impact of future climate change (see Section 5.2); - Separation of climatic and other factors that have led to local and hemispherical changes in tree and stand growth rates (see Section 5.4); - Improved linkage of MPB risks to local climatic trends. - Historic research trials: this project will continue to be conducted cooperatively through an inter-agency agreement with the Canadian Forest Service and Alberta Sustainable Resource Development. - Enhanced management of lodgepole pine: the University of Alberta has participated in the design, and will participate on the analysis, of this project under a research collaboration agreement with the FGYA.